fgl27/SmartTwitchTV/README.md

 It of the permission has a reason:

 **Manage your followed channels:** fallow or unfallow streamers or games for that user.<br>
-**View your email address:** Email will not be read, this permission has other uses, it allows to access user live channels in a faster way, the app can load user live without this but it can be really lag.
-Let twitch know you are watching a stream and show some target content as in featuring screen you will see the order in relation to yours twitch fallow content.<br>
+**View your email address:** Email will not be read, this permission has other uses, it allows to access user live channels in a faster way, the app can load user live without this but it can be really lag if you fallow too many streamers.
+Let twitch know you are watching a stream/video (allows you to received a free sub in a random gifted sub for example) and show some target content as in featuring screen you will see the order in relation to yours twitch fallow content.<br>
-**View your paid subscriptions:** Allows to access subscribed only past broadcast and highlight (vod) that the streamer looks for subscribers only.<br>
+**View your paid subscriptions:** Allows to access subscribed only past broadcast and highlight (vod) for the user that you have added the key, as some streamers block those content for subscribers only this is needed.<br>

 ## In doubt [open a issue](https://github.com/fgl27/SmartTwitchTV/issues/new/choose)